Examples of Unpublished Works

 Bifurcation of Accident Investigation Functions

-This research describes deficiencies found in today's accident investigation processes in need of change, and how mishap investigations could be conducted, reported and used to overcome those deficiencies.
-Get draft MSWord document for comment.
+This research describes problems due to conflation of functions found in today's accident investigation processes, the need for change, and how mishap investigations could be conducted, reported and used to overcome those problems.

 Historical Risk Analysis Document: